-In the opinion of the Management committee, the Entity did not have any contingencies at 30 June 2021 (30 June 2020:None) other than the below.
+In the opinion of the Management committee, the Entity did not have any contingencies at 30 June 2022 (30 June 2021:None) other than the below.

 On 2 November 2021, the Entity received a letter from a legal firm requiring it to confirm whether the Entity considers itself a proper respondent to a personal injury claim that occurred in January 1996.
 The information usually required by AASB 137 Provisions, Contingent Liabilities and Contingent Assets is not disclosed on the grounds that it can be expected to prejudice seriously the position of the Entity.
+There has been no resolution to this matter at the date of this report.